 Banana Split Cake is the perfect no-bake dessert!
 It has all of the flavors of a classic banana split, made into a 13×9 inch cake.

-Be prepared for lots of compliments when you make this Banana Split Cake!
+Be prepared for lots of compliments when you make this No-Bake Banana Split Cake!
 It has all of the delicious flavors of a banana split, made into a cake that’s meant for sharing.

 The cake starts with a graham cracker crumb base (no baking required!).
 The crust is topped sliced bananas, followed by a sweetened cream cheese filling—which sports the addition of crushed pineapple.